MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.AltFormat.md

 ---

-# VisWebPageSettings.AltFormat Property (Visio Save As Web)
+# VisWebPageSettings.AltFormat property (Visio Save As Web)

 Determines whether a secondary output format for the webpage is defined.
 Read/write.